Bradley Roby: 2014

-The Denver Broncos finished first in the AFC West with a 12–4 record, clinching a playoff berth.
-On January 11, 2015, Roby appeared in his first career playoff game and recorded two solo tackles, a pass deflection, and intercepted Andrew Luck during a 24–13 loss to the Indianapolis Colts in the AFC Divisional round.
+The Broncos finished first in the AFC West with a 12–4 record, clinching a playoff berth.
+On January 11, 2015, Roby appeared in his first career playoff game and recorded two solo tackles, a pass deflection, and intercepted Andrew Luck during a 24–13 loss to the Colts in the AFC Divisional round.
 The Broncos and head coach John Fox agreed to part ways during the offseason.

 2015

-Head coach Gary Kubiak named Roby the starting nickelback and the third cornerback on the team behind Aqib Talib and Chris Harris Jr to begin the regular season.
+Newly appointed head coach Gary Kubiak named Roby the starting nickelback and the third cornerback on the team behind Aqib Talib and Chris Harris Jr to begin the regular season.